jlwamba/fantastic-spork/productproposal.md

   <img width="400" src="https://user-images.githubusercontent.com/88801826/131191074-b6e45d91-692a-466e-b12b-68cd1dcf7d06.png">
 </p>

 Since it is a very recent technology, developers are still monitoring the performance of their creations, although some options are already on the market.
 For example, NYNJA vOS offers a platform that supports a communication layer offering text, voice, video conferencing, and project management tools, a secure payments layer for commercial transactions.
 Also supports a marketplace for commercial activities.
-Also the company Quant Network has an interesting approach to this subject with it enterprise OS that interconnects blockchain legacy, current or future platforms and networks.
+Also the company Quant Network has an interesting approach to this subject with it enterprise OS that interconnects blockchain legacy, current or future platforms and networks.-->

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>